zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

 Since Eqn.
-7d and 9e sum up to 1, this demonstrates that the whole BSDF is energy conserving.
+7d and 9e sum up to 1, we have just demonstrated that the full BSDF is energy-conserving.

 ### Construction of a Rough Specular BSDF